 There are two different options when offering discounts on your subscription products with Recurring Orders.
 These options are under "Subscriptions" in the navigation bar.
-You can choose to offer no discount at all, or offer a general “Subscribe and Save” style percentage discount.
+You can choose to provide no discount at all or offer a general "Subscribe and Save" style percentage discount.

-This is your typical "Subscribe and Save" style discount, it offers a percent discount for subscribing rather than opting for a one-time purchase.
-This is a great incentive to encourage customers to subscribe.
+It is your typical "Subscribe and Save" style discount; it offers a percent discount for subscribing rather than opting for a one-time purchase.
+It is a great incentive to encourage customers to subscribe.

 This option is found in "Step 4: Offer a Discount" when editing or creating a Subscription Group.